Skip to content

 A drawing pad where the person signs with their finger (on mobile) or mouse (on desktop).
 They can clear and re-sign if needed.

-These don’t collect any data — they help organize and explain your form.
+These do not collect any data — they help organize and explain your form.

 A section title that breaks the form into logical groups.
 Use headings to separate your form into parts like “Emergency Contact,” “Medical History,” and “Permissions.”